kubernetes/website/content/en/docs/tasks/debug-application-cluster/resource-metrics-pipeline.md

 The architecture components, from right to left in the figure, consist of the following:

-* [cAdvisor](https://github.com/google/cadvisor) - Daemon for collecting, aggregating and exposing container metrics included in Kubelet. cAdvisor reads metrics from cgroups allowing out of the box support for Docker.
-Note that non-container runtimes need to support [Container Metrics RPS](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-node/cri-container-stats.md) for metrics to be available.
+* [cAdvisor](https://github.com/google/cadvisor): Daemon for collecting, aggregating and exposing container metrics included in Kubelet.
-* [kubelet](https://kubernetes.io/docs/concepts/overview/components/#kubelet) - Node agent for managing container resources.
+* [kubelet](/docs/concepts/overview/components/#kubelet): Node agent for managing container resources.
 Resource metrics are accessible using the `/metrics/resource` and `/stats` kubelet API endpoints.
-* [Summary API](#summary-api-source) - Kubelet API for discovering and retrieving per-node summarized stats available through the `/stats` endpoint.
+* [Summary API](#summary-api-source): API provided by the kubelet for discovering and retrieving per-node summarized stats available through the `/stats` endpoint.
-* [metrics-server](#metrics-server) - Cluster addon component that collects and aggregates resource metrics pulled from each kubelet.
-The K8s API server serves up the Metric API endpoints for use by HPA, VPA and the `kubectl top` command.
+* [metrics-server](#metrics-server): Cluster addon component that collects and aggregates resource metrics pulled from each kubelet.
+The API server serves Metrics API for use by HPA, VPA, and by the `kubectl top` command.
+Metrics Server is a reference implementation of the Metrics API.
-* [Metrics API](#metrics-api) - Kubernetes API supporting access to CPU and memory used for workload autoscaling.
-Metrics Server is the default implementation provided with many popular K8s distributions, however it can be replaced by alternative adapters based on your preferred monitoring solution.
+* [Metrics API](#metrics-api): Kubernetes API supporting access to CPU and memory used for workload autoscaling.
+To make this work in your cluster, you need an API extension server that provides the Metrics API.

+  {{< note >}}
+  cAdvisor supports reading metrics from cgroups, which works with typical container runtimes on Linux.
+  If you use a container runtime that uses another resource isolation mechanism, for example virtualization, then that container runtime must support [CRI Container Metrics](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-node/cri-container-stats.md) in order for metrics to be available to the kubelet.
+  {{< /note >}}

 <!-- body -->